 The Company entered into a Loan and Security Agreement with SVB on February 26, 2021 (the "Effective Date") and a First Loan Modification Agreement with SVB on August 26, 2021 (the "SVB LSA").
-The SVB LSA established a term loan facility in the aggregate principal amount of up to \$20.5 million. \$10.5 million was funded on March 1, 2021 and was used to satisfy the Company's existing obligations, consisting of approximately \$9.4 million in outstanding principal and interest with Pacific Western Bank, and such obligations are considered fully repaid and terminated as of that date, with the excess proceeds funded to the Company.
-The Company accounted for the repayment of the loan obligation with Pacific Western Bank in accordance with ASC 405-20, Extinguishments of Liabilities, which resulted in a loss on extinguishment during the three months ended March 31, 2021 of less than \$0.1 million.
+The SVB LSA established a term loan facility in the aggregate principal amount of up to \$20.5 million, of which \$10.5 million was funded on March 1, 2021 and was used to satisfy the Company's existing obligations of \$9.4 million, with the excess proceeds funded to the Company.
+The Company accounted for the repayment of the loan obligation in accordance with ASC 405-20, Extinguishments of Liabilities, which resulted in a loss on extinguishment during the six months ended June 30, 2021 of less than \$0.1 million.

 In connection with the Loan Agreement, the Company issued to SVB a warrant, dated as of the Effective Date to purchase 200,000 shares of common stock (the "SVB Warrant"), of which 100,000 shares vested on the Effective Date, with an exercise price per share equal to \$3.05 (the "Initial Tranche").
-The remaining 100,000 shares were to become exercisable and priced if additional amounts were funded under the SVB LSA (the "Term B and C Tranches").
+The remaining 100,000 shares did not vest as additional amounts were not funded under the SVB LSA (the "Term B and C Tranches").

 The Company evaluated the features of the SVB LSA and SVB Warrant in accordance with ASC 480, Distinguishing Liabilities from Equity and ASC 815, Derivatives and Hedging.
 The Company determined that the Loan Agreement and Warrant did not contain any features that would qualify as a derivative or embedded derivative.
 In addition, the Company determined that the SVB Warrant should be classified as equity.
-The value of the SVB Warrant is included in Additional Paid-in-Capital in the Company's condensed consolidated balance sheet as of March 31, 2022.
 The estimated fair value of the SVB Warrant of was calculated using the Black-Scholes Option Pricing Model based on the following inputs: